moslime/mocopi-reverse-engineering/README.md

 ## General Info
 - The batteries in the trackers last around 18 hours and charge from 0-100 in around 50mins.
-- At a hardware level (probably firmware too) the sensors are all identical.
+- The sensors are all identical at a hardware and firmware level.
 The only difference is the colored plastic circle and the app will even let you assign a tracker to a different body part.
 - The sensors can be factory reset by quickly pressing the button 10-15 times (or until it blinks red and blue)
 - The sensors zero out their axes when the command to start the data stream is sent.
 It takes about a second to zero before the data starts streaming.
 - The mocopi app has lots of hardcoded time constraints and makes very heavy use of System.currentTimeMillis, which is not suitable for real-time applications.
 This points to the app itself being the culprit for the widespread drift problem (thx PlatinumVR for that tip).
 At a hardware level, the IMU being used seems to be very resistant to drift as the only thing that was causing it to visibly drift was very fast/sudden movements and hard impacts.